Darkle/MarkSearch-Browser-Extension/README.md

-Provide a link here and info to check the help section of the MarkSearch page
+Browser extension for the MarkSearch desktop app.
+More info here: https://darkle.github.io/MarkSearch/